citta-lab/go-lang/README.md

 - Strings in go are `alias for bytes` so if we try to extract the index value of string we will get corresponding byte value.
 Also strings are immutable and need to use double quotes `"value"` instead of `'value'`.
 - By adding * infront of the type we can decalre a pointer.
 Example `var x *int` declares x as an pointer.
 - We cannot assign values from `int 16` with `int 32` without type conversion becuase the compiler will treat these as different types though they are of int.
 So we can do var x int32 = int32(y) where y is int16 type initially.
+- By default if an array is not initialized then it will be initialized to `0` in int type array and " " in string type array.
+- `[...]` in go is used to declare the size of array literals.
+So this [...] will count the number of elements assigned and declares the size instead of us mentioning the size.
+Example: `var arr [3]int = [3]{ 23, 1, 7}` can be written as `var arr [3]int = [...]{ 23, 1, 7}`.
+So array literals are nothing but an array with predefined values.
+- Key thing about Arrays in go is `Fixed length` so the compilers knows before hand.